MitaliSengupta/holbertonschool-zero_day/0x00-vagrant/README.md

 4. What is Ubuntu: Ubuntu is an open-source operating system that is Linux based.
 5. What does Ubuntu mean: Human-ness or Humanity towards others.
 6. How to use VMs with Vagrant: install VirtualBox VM and then Install Vagrant.
-7. What does the command uname do
+7. What does the command uname do: Tells you about the OS.
 8. What is a zero-day